-Siemens uses Total Sectors Profit to measure the sum of Profit of the three Sectors Industry, Energy and Healthcare.
+Siemens uses Total Sectors profit to measure the sum of profit of the four Sectors Energy, Healthcare, Industry and Infrastructure & Cities.
 Profit of the Sectors is earnings before financing interest, certain pension costs and income taxes.
-Certain other items not considered performance indicative by management may be excluded.
+Certain other items not considered indicative of performance by management may be excluded.
 Profit or loss for each reportable segment is the measure reviewed by the chief operating decision maker in accordance with IFRS 8, Operating segments.
-The IFRS financial measure most directly comparable to Total Sectors Profit is Income from continuing operations before income taxes.
+The IFRS financial measure most directly comparable to Total Sectors profit is Income from continuing operations before income taxes.

-Siemens believes that investors' ability to assess Siemens' overall performance may be improved by disclosure of Total Sectors Profit as a measure of the operational performance of the three Sectors representing the core industrial activities of Siemens.
+Siemens believes that investors' ability to assess Siemens' overall performance may be improved by disclosure of Total Sectors profit as a measure of the operational performance of the four Sectors representing the core industrial activities of Siemens.